8karpov/IBM-Data-Analyst-Capstone-Project/README.md

 - Training portals
 - Surveys

-Once you I collected enough data, I began analyzing the data and identify insights and trends that included the following:
+Once I collected enough data, I began analyzing the data and identify insights and trends that included the following:

 - What are the top programming languages in demand?
 - What are the top database skills in demand?